-6- Next pin the trunk the piece with the guide pin in it onto the ear that you have just pinned to the forehead – so that O is on top of M and the inner ear fabric is facing the right side of the trunk fabric.
-Holding your trunk, ear, forehead sandwich so the reverse of the forehead fabric is facing you, pin the pieces together from N to P. Sew from N (using a normal normal 5mm seam allowance) until 5mm from the edge of the fabric at point P.
+8- Next pin the trunk the piece with the guide pin in it onto the ear that you have just sewn to the forehead – so that O (of the trunk) is on top of M (of the ear) with the facing forward ear fabric facing the right side of the trunk fabric.
+Holding your trunk, ear, forehead sandwich together and pin the pieces together from N to P. Sew from N until 5mm from the edge of the fabric at point P.

 9 – Pin the other ear onto the forehead so that N is on top of M. And the edge of the ear fabric butts up against point U. Pin the 2nd piece of trunk onto the ear so that O is on M. Don’t sew yet, we want to double check everything lines up so you don’t have a wonky trunk.